Umoja: The Samburu’s Women Only Village

 Are women really safe in Umoja?

-Of course, such powerful women, managing to live on their own, are not to everyone’s liking.
-Indeed, men of the surrounding communities are not all on board.
+Of course, such powerful women, managing to live on their own, are not to everyone’s liking and not always safe.
+Men of the surrounding communities are not all on board.
 In fact, Rebecca Lolosoli often receives threats because of her activities.

 But it will take more to deter these women.
 “I have no regrets for what I have done.
 In fact, I am proud that I contributed towards betterment of other people’s lives.
 I will march on until men recognize and respect the human being called woman and her role in society,” says Rebecca.